mediaforensics/medifor/README.md

     the cli.

 ## Quickstart
-  1) Install the medifor library using `pip install git+https://github.com/mediaforensics/medifor.git`
+  1) Install the medifor library using `python3 -m pip install git+https://github.com/mediaforensics/medifor.git`

   2) Wrap your analytic using the `analyticservice` library.
 The two easiest ways